murtaza98/Rubicks-Cube-Solver/README.md

 ### References
 Following are a list of projects that I integrated over here
-1. Daniel Shiffman aka The Coding Train his Rubick's Cube Coding Challenge [link](https://youtu.be/9PGfL4t-uqE)
+1. Daniel Shiffman aka The Coding Train, for his Rubick's Cube Coding Challenge [[link]](https://youtu.be/9PGfL4t-uqE)
 2. [cubejs](https://github.com/ldez/cubejs) for implementation of Herbert Kociemba's two-phase algorithm for solving 3x3 cube
 3. [cs0x7f](https://github.com/cs0x7f) for implementation of a modified Kociemba's algo for solving 4x4 and 5x5 cube.